Chemaclass/php-array-of/README.md

 - An ordered collection (also known as a sequence).
 - The user of this interface has precise control over where in the list each element is inserted.
-- The user can access elements by their integer index (position in the list), and search for elements in the list.
+- The user can access elements by their integer index (position in the list).

-### Map

-`const COLLECTION_TYPE_MAP = 'map'`

-- An object that maps keys to values.
-- A map cannot contain duplicate keys; each key can map to at most one value.

-### Array

-`const COLLECTION_TYPE_ARRAY = 'array'`

-- Similar as native PHP arrays.
-This allows you full compatibility with the native PHP arrays functionality.
-- Allows you to mix the concept of List and Map.
-- We don't encourage its usage.
-It's here just in case you have to use it.

 You can specify the collection type by overriding this function in your domain:
 ```php